joshuapjs/a-scheduler/README.md

 # Prerequisites

 The complete project uses only the standard libraries of C++20.
-I compiled the project with clang-1700.0.13.3.
+I compiled the project with clang-1700.0.13.3 and g++-14.

 # Usage